 5. Making crinkly edges rather than straight scored edges;

 6. Layering, a whole series of techniques to create negative space, fuse pieces to a backing fabric and make interesting cut-outs;

 8. Fusing fabric to non-fabric backgrounds (for example paper, card);

 9. Creating rigidity with multiple layers;

 10. Capturing motifs and threads between layers in seams (for example fine organza ribbons and loops).

 11. Selectively uncovering layers.

 I practiced many of these techniques before applying them to my project and found the instructions beautifully explanatory.
 The techniques also enabled me to solve a number of problems I had encountered in my own experimentation, so I didn’t have to re-invent the wheel.
-The examples also inspired me, and soon I was applying some of the ideas to my own project.
 There are so many jumping off points in this book for your textiles art.

 The latter part of the book considers three-dimensional effects, as well as more advanced applications, all with projects.

 This book has been an invaluable resource for me; highly recommended.